 Simultaneously recorded conductivity and resistivity transects at Fazenda Beach reveal similar features of the subsurface distribution of seawater and freshwater (Fig. 24b).
-Despite the very different spatial scales of operation of the methods (centimeter vs. meter scale), both methods detected the general features of three low conductivity/high resistivity regions along the beach-parallel profile.
+Despite the very different spatial scales of operation of the methods (centimeter vs. meter scale), both methods detected the general features of three low conductivity/high resistivity regions along the beachparallel profile.
+The good agreement between the two methods suggests that the results do not suffer from significant artifacts.
 The transect was recorded across a dry creek on the beach.
 The low conductivity/high resistivity central region of the transect likely represents the alluvial aquifer of the creek.

 Seven manual seepage meters were deployed along a transect perpendicular from shore at a small beach at the marine laboratory.
 The shoreward device was exposed at low tide.
-The other six devices were placed at distances of 10, 18, 32 and 44 m from the low-tide shoreline.
-The respective water depths (low tide) were 0 m, -0.33 m, -0.71 m, -1.07 m, -1.16 m and -1.65 m.
-The tops of the devices were between 0.05 and 0.15 m above the sea floor.
-Two other devices were placed at approximately at the low tide shoreline east and west of the transect; one 19 meters alongshore to the east and one 14 meters alongshore to the west.
+The other six devices were placed at distances out to 44 m from the low-tide shoreline.
+Two other devices were placed at the low tide shoreline 19 m east and 14 m west of the transect.

 The highest rates of SGD were found at the low tide shoreline, but they were not uniform.
-The device to the east recorded flow rates as high as 268 cm/day, and collection bags with a capacity of about 6 liters had to be replaced every 10 minutes, whereas at other locations flow rates were often sufficiently low that collections every hour or two were adequate.
+The device to the east recorded flow rates as high as 268 cm/day, and collection bags with a capacity of about 6 L had to be replaced every 10 min, whereas at other locations flow rates were often sufficiently low that collections every hour or two were adequate.
 A tidal modulation was not detected in the results of the manual seepage meters, but this lack of evidence of tidal influence seems to be an artifact of the sampling interval; continuously recording devices did resolve tidal changes.

-The dye-dilution seepage meter was deployed for three days (hourly resolution for seepage) at a nearshore location along the beachfront of the marine lab.
+The dye-dilution seepage meter was deployed for 3 days (hourly resolution for seepage) at a near-shore location along the beachfront of the marine lab.
 The meter recorded a pattern of flow that was closely correlated with tidal stage (Fig. 25).
-Seepage rates ranged from a minimum of 2 cm/day for the high tide on the morning of Nov.
-18th to 110 cm/day for the low tide on the morning of Nov.
-20th.
-The average seepage rate for the three-day deployment was 15 cm/day.
-The salinity inside the seepage chamber ranged from ~26 to 31.
-Given an ambient bay water salinity of ~31, the lower salinities suggest that a portion of the SGD included freshwater.
+Seepage rates ranged from a minimum of 2 cm/day for the high tide on the morning of November 18th to 110 cm/day for the low tide on the morning of November 20th.
+The average seepage rate for the 3-day deployment was 15 cm/day.
+The salinity inside the seepage chamber ranged from \sim 26 to 31.
+Given an ambient bay water salinity of \sim 31, the lower salinities suggest that a portion of the SGD included freshwater.
 The pattern of gradual freshening of the water inside the seepage housing is likely explained by the replacement of bay water (which is trapped inside the housing upon installation of the meter) with fresh/brackish groundwater.
 The rate at which this bay water is replaced is a function of the seepage rate and the headspace volume inside the seepage chamber.
-If we assume a headspace volume of \sim 5 L, a flow rate of \sim 16 cm/day would be required to explain the gradual freshening inside the seepage chamber from Nov.
-18-20, which is in excellent agreement with the average flow rate of our dye-dilution method.
+If we assume a headspace volume of ~ 5 L, a flow rate of ~ 16 cm/day would be required to explain the gradual freshening inside the seepage chamber from November 18 to 20, which is in excellent agreement with the average flow rate of our dye-dilution method.

-SGD was continuously recorded with continuous heat automatic seepage meters every 10 minutes at three locations along a transect line.
+SGD was continuously recorded with continuous heat automatic seepage meters every 10 min at three locations along a transect line.
 The averaged SGD rates were 260 cm/day, 4.2 cm/day, and 356 cm/day at these stations.
-The averaged conductivities at these same sites were 48.7, 48.9 and 39.9 mS. Semi-diurnal variations of SGD using these automated seepage meters were observed at two of the three stations.
+The averaged conductivities at these same sites were 48.7, 48.9 and 39.9 mS/cm.
+Semi-diurnal variations of SGD using these automated seepage meters were observed at two of the three stations.